 The Calgary Catholic School District is committed to a holistic approach to building students’ knowledge about health.
 The Healthy Choices initiative supports students, parents/legal guardians and teachers and provides information that assists in making healthier choices.
 The district supports education about healthy choices that permeates curriculum and the culture in schools.

 The district is also involved in the Healthy Choices for Healthy Learners initiative, which in partnership with Alberta Health Services, supports our schools in addressing and setting proactive, sustainable goals that impact all students in the following areas: physical activity, nutrition and resilience.
 Schools promote health and wellness outcomes throughout the school day, during both instructional and non-instructional time.
-The goals for the Healthy Choices for Healthy Learners initiative are accomplished by using the Comprehensive School Health and the Health Promoting Schools Model for CCSD.

 The district recognizes the contribution that food service and vending operations make in influencing student food choice and selection.
 With regard to Healthy Choices, the district’s goal is that foods and beverages sold within schools be consistent with Canada’s Food Guide to Healthy Eating and the Provincial Nutrition Guidelines for Children and Youth.
 Foods and beverages sold in schools should also help to reinforce the messages delivered to students through Alberta Education’s Health and Career and Life Management curriculum about the importance of making healthy food choices.